genaray/Arch/README.md

 ```

 In the example above we want to move our entities based on their `Position` and `Velocity` components.
 To perform this operation we need to iterate over all entities having both a `Position` and `Velocity` component (`All`).
 We also want that our entity either is a `Player` or a `Projectile` (`Any`).
 However, we do not want to iterate and perform that calculation on entities which are controlled by an `AI` (`None`).

 The `world.Query` method than smartly searches for entities having both a `Position` and `Velocity`, either a `Player` or `Projectile` and no `AI` component and executes the defined logic for all of those fitting entities.

+Besides `All`, `Any` and `None`, `QueryDescription` can also target a exclusive set of components via `Exclusive`.
+If thats set, it will ignore `All`, `Any` and `None` and only target entities with a exactly defined set of components.
 Its also important to know that there are multiple different overloads to perform such a query.
 > The less you query in terms of components and the size of components... the faster the query is !

 ## Outlook